-Prior to joining the VSJF, Ms. Kahler was the Executive Director of the Peace & Justice Center in Burlington (1990 to 2002).
-Her most well known work through the Peace & Justice Center— the Vermont Job Gap Study and the Vermont Livable Wage Campaign — won statewide attention around the issue of basic family needs, livable wages, and under-employment.
+Prior to joining the VSJF, Ellen was the Executive Director of the Peace & Justice Center in Burlington (1990 to 2002).
+Her most well-known work through the Peace & Justice Center— the Vermont Job Gap Study and the Vermont Livable Wage Campaign — won statewide attention around the issue of basic family needs, livable wages, and under-employment.

-After graduating from the Kennedy School for Government in 2003, Ms. Kahler created and directed the Peer to Peer Collaborative, an initiative that assists founder CEOs of small, Vermont-based manufacturing and natural resource based companies.
+After graduating from the Kennedy School for Government in 2003, Ellen created and directed the Peer to Peer Collaborative, an initiative that assists founder CEOs of small, Vermont-based manufacturing and natural resource based companies.
 For its first two years, the Collaborative was sponsored by the Vermont Business Roundtable.
 In January, 2006 the Collaborative became a core technical assistance program of the VSJF.
 The VSJF’s Vermont Agriculture Development Program builds off the P2P model by providing wrap around technical assistance and expansion capital mobilization to early stage value-added agricultural enterprises.

-Ms. Kahler was a recipient of a three year leadership development fellowship through the W.K.
+Ellen was a recipient of a three year leadership development fellowship through the W.K.
 Kellogg Foundation (1994-1997) and was a member of the Snelling Center for Government’s Vermont Leadership Institute class of 1997.
-Ms. Kahler currently serves on the Board of Red Tomato, Energy Action Network, the Vermont Sustainable Agriculture Council, and the Working Lands Enterprise Fund.
+Ellen currently serves on the Board of Red Tomato, Energy Action Network, the Vermont Sustainable Agriculture Council, and the Working Lands Enterprise Fund.
 She served on the Board of Directors for Sustainable Forest Futures (2008-2012), the Clean Energy Development Fund (2009-2011), Vermont Works for Women (2007-2011), the Vermont Community Foundation (2001-2009), the Advisory Board of the VT-Small Business Development Center (2008-2009), on the Vermont Council on Rural Development’s Rural Vermont Energy Council (2006-2007) and as a Commissioner on the Chittenden County Regional Planning Commission (1998-2002).